 Several years ago I was hired by the Mason City Recreation Department to officiate various sports the department was offering to students from 3rd to 6th grade.
 The games I was assigned to do were Soccer, Basketball, Flag Football and T-Ball.
 It took only a few outings for me to become hooked by the way this particular operation was organized.
 I am a long time member of the Iowa High School Athletic Association, the Iowa Girls High School Athletic Union and the North Iowa Officials Association, so it became very clear to me that I should apply my experiences as a referee to the young players just starting their sport's career by introducing them to the rules and regulations of their chosen activities, plus instilling in them sportsmanship and fair play.
 It is amazing to see the improvements they are making in their skills from one year to the next, thinking that I may have been a part in their development in sports and in fair play makes me proud.
 A big thank you should go to the parents of those young students who enroll them in any of the activities offered by the Mason City Recreation Dept. all of them deserve my greatest respect.

-I grew up in Story City, Iowa and was always interested in recreation.
+I grew up in Story City, IA and was always interested in recreation.
 After graduating from the University of Northern Iowa, I completed my internship with the Mason City Recreation Department in the summer of 2011.
-Before taking the position of Clubhouse Manager/Special Events Programmer for the City of Mason City, I worked in Garner, Iowa as the Recreation Coordinator for the Parks and Recreation Department.
+Before taking the position of Clubhouse Manager/Special Events for the City of Mason City, I worked in Garner, IA as the Recreation Coordinator for the Parks and Recreation Department.
 Some of my hobbies include being outside, playing sports and cheering on the Chicago Cubs!

 Julie Hamann, Summer 2013